WolfRichard/meshlet-lod/README.md

 # meshlet-lod
-![failed to load preview](MeshletLoD/assets/screenshots/close_up_donut_1080p.png) This project contains a custom virtual geometry implementation fully realized through the mesh shading pipeline in DirectX 12 as part of my Master Thesis at the [Professur Graphische Datenverarbeitung und Visualisierung](https://www.tu-chemnitz.de/informatik/GDV/).
-The Level-of-Detail approach of Virtual Geometry is further expanded upon with Tessellation and Geo-Morphing, allowing a free quality scale without the limitations of screen resolution effecting triangle size as well as adding more Detail in the camera near-field, all without any visual pop-in artefacts.
+![failed to load preview](MeshletLoD/assets/screenshots/close_up_donut_1080p.png) This project contains a custom virtual geometry implementation fully realized within the mesh shading pipeline in DirectX 12 as part of my Master Thesis at the [Professur Graphische Datenverarbeitung und Visualisierung](https://www.tu-chemnitz.de/informatik/GDV/).
+The Level-of-Detail approach of Virtual Geometry is further expanded upon with Tessellation and Geo-Morphing resulting in a removal of any visual pop-in artefacts even at a lower LoD-Scale.
 The application provides a simple model/scene renderer that visualizes the implemented Level-of-Detail Methods.

 ![failed to load preview](MeshletLoD/assets/screenshots/placeholder_1080p.png)